How to Use an Air Hammer (Step-by-Step Guide)

 By the end of this article, you’ll know how to use an air hammer safely and easily.

 Air hammers have many uses and come in handy in various situations.
-With an air hammer, you can carve in stone and easily cut or break metal objects.
-Without the proper knowledge of the usage of the hammer, you can injure yourself quite easily, so you’ll need a good understanding of this tool.
+You can carve in stone with an air hammer and easily cut or break metal objects.
+You can injure yourself quite easily without the proper knowledge of how to use the hammer, so you’ll need a good understanding of this tool.

 In general, to use an air hammer with an air compressor for any task: